On the Practical Implementation of a Sequential Quadratic Programming Algorithm for Nonconvex Sum-of-squares Problems: Introduction

-The key contributions of this paper are as follows. \paragraph{Convergence Analysis} A local convergence analysis for the sequential SOS algorithm with quadratic subproblems is provided. \paragraph{Design Aspects} SOS specific design aspects for nonlinear programming are investigated and discussed including the efficient constraint violation check and the design of a feasibility restoration phase. \paragraph{Practical Implementation} An open-source implementation of the proposed filter line-search algorithm is provided.

-In several case studies for real-world inspired examples, we demonstrate the effectiveness and practical applicability of the proposed approach for various control problems.
+Based on the considerations in the previous sections, we propose a filter line search approach to sequential quadratic SOS programming which significantly enhances the method introduced in \cite{Cunis2023acc}.
+Our work builds upon the filter line search algorithm established in \cite{wachterLineSearchFilter2005} while takking inspiration from \cite{wachterImplementationInteriorpointFilter2006a}.
+Whereas global convergence for an active set method is proven in~\cite{wachterLineSearchFilter2005}, the extensions to SOS is not straightforward.
+We leave the global convergence analysis for future work, concentrating on the practical aspects and providing a local convergence proof.
+The key contributions of this paper are as follows: \begin{itemize} \item {Convergence Analysis:} A local convergence analysis for the sequential SOS algorithm with quadratic subproblems is provided. \item {Design Aspects:} SOS-specific design aspects for nonlinear programming are investigated and discussed including the efficient constraint violation check and the design of a feasibility restoration phase. \item {Practical Implementation:} An implementation of the proposed filter line search algorithm is provided as part of the open-source software CaΣoS~\cite{Cunis2025a}. \end{itemize} We demonstrate the effectiveness and practical applicability of the proposed approach in several benchmark problems inspired from real-world control engineering examples.
 Additionally, we compare it to state-of-the-art methods for nonconvex SOS programming.

+This paper is structured as follows: In Section~\ref{sec: ProblemStatement} the problem statement of nonconvex SOS problems is motivated and explained.
+A proof for local convergence and the background on the filter line search algorithm are provided in Section~\ref{sec: Methodology}.
+The details regarding the practical implementation are given in Section~\ref{sec: PracticalImplementation}.
+In Section~\ref{sec: Benchmarks} the proposed algorithm is benchmarked against the state-of-the art solution method for nonconvex SOS programs.
+Practical aspects are discussed at the end.